Shop & Rental (Ikarus)

 HELP Penguin BOBO’s FRIENDS!

-Help these animals with your contribution!
+Adopt a penguin or help these animals with your contribution!

 The Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) is a seabird rehabilitation facility, whose objective is to reverse the decline of the endangered African penguin species and other southern African seabirds.
 Every year, approximately 2,500 injured, oiled or ill seabirds are admitted to SANCCOB for rehabilitation.
 Additionally, several hundred African penguin chicks, abandoned by their parent birds, are taken to SANCCOB and hand-reared at the Cape Town facility.

 After undergoing successful rehabilitation, penguins and seabirds are released back to the wild to increase the wild population of the species and work toward saving the species from extinction.

 Before release, birds are implanted with subcutaneous transponders (microchips) and ground-readers installed in the wild, detect penguins walking in and out of the colony.
 This data retrieved provides valuable insight into the long-term survival of the species, movements between colonies and recruitment of young birds into the breeding population.